 - Warwick Hotel

-- The biggest hotel on the island, located between Tung Wan and Kwun Yam Wan beaches.
+- The biggest hotel on the island is located between Tung Wan and Kwun Yam Wan beaches.
 Rooms offer lovely views of the beaches.
 If you do end up staying there, make sure to order room service for your breakfast.
 You can eat a sumptuous meal overlooking the beach in the morning.

 - Lychee Sunset Hotel

 - A smaller, modern hotel with a lot of charm.
-Also centrally located, the hotel has a lovely terrace to enjoy the sunset from.
+Also, centrally located, the hotel has a lovely terrace to enjoy the sunset from.

 - B&B